 Obligation Yorkshire Water position Action being taken to improve Water Industry Act: maintain maps of their sewers, clause 199, subject to subsections (6) to (8), it shall be the duty of every sewerage undertaker to keep records of the location and other relevant particulars.
 The Water Industry Act places an obligation on wastewater companies to maintain maps of their sewers.
 In common with all other wastewater companies in England and Wales not all our sewers are mapped.
-We continue to improve our maps as we perform work or our wastewater networks.
+We continue to improve our maps as we perform work on our wastewater networks.
 The Environmental Permitting (England and Wales) Regulations 2016 The Environmental Permitting Regulations apply to the vast majority of our clean and wastewater sites.
 Permits granted under the Regulations govern the way in which we are obliged to operate our assets.
 Any instances of non-compliance with permits and/or the Regulations are reported to the Environment Agency.
 Such instances and any resulting enforcement action are a matter of public record.
 We continue to improve and enhance our compliance in this area with continued focus on any issues that arise.
-Our action plan is comprehensive, encompassing an evaluation of our processes and an improvement to our systems governance, and reporting mechanisms.
+Our action plan is comprehensive, encompassing an evaluation of our processes and an improvement to our systems, governance, and reporting mechanisms.
 We are working with the Environment Agency on progressing applications for new permits and permit variations as quickly as possible and this will be a key focus area moving forward.
 Planning Conditions - Town and Country Planning Act 1990 The National Planning Policy Framework (NPPF) defines a planning condition as, 'A condition imposed on a grant of planning permission (in accordance with the Town and Country Planning Act 1990) or a condition included in a Local Development Order or Neighbourhood Development Order.'
 We have a known risk that relates to conformity with a planning condition attached to previously granted consents.
 We are working with partners and external professionals to address the specific issue in question.
 There is an ongoing review process, which will ensure that similar or related issues, do not arise and compliance with planning conditions is built into all project plans.
 YW Instrument of Appointment Licence condition L - Underground asset management plans This allows Ofwat to check that each water company is maintaining and developing the underground assets necessary to fulfil its legal obligations.
 There is no need for action.
 The regulatory approach has been modified, and this requirement is now satisfied through other regulatory obligations.

-Action being taken Obligation Yorkshire Water position to improve Performance For FY24 we have not met the target You can read more about our commitment. for the following 21 performance performance and any actions commitments. we are taking in section 3 For FY2024 we have of our Annual Performance Water quality compliance met or exceeded 21 Report. yorkshirewater.com/ 2.
-Water supply interruptions of our performance about-us/reports 3.
-Per capita consumption commitments.
-4. Risk of severe restrictions in a drought Capital Carbon and 5.
-Priority Services for customers in Living With Water vulnerable circumstances only have targets for 6.
-Internal sewer flooding the end of the Asset 7.
-Pollution incidents Management Period (March 2025).
-8. Treatment works compliance 9.
-Land conserved and enhanced 10.
-Integrated catchment attachment 11.
-Biosecurity implementation 12.
-Operational carbon 13.
-Water recycling 14.
-Affordability of bills 15.
-Priority services awareness 16.
-Priority services satisfaction 17.
-Significant water supply events 18.
-Replacing or repairing customer pipes
+Obligation Yorkshire Water position Action being taken to improve Performance commitment.
+For FY24 we have not met the target for the following 21 performance commitments.
+You can read more about our performance and any actions we are taking in section 3 of our Annual Performance Report. yorkshirewater.com/about-us/reports For FY2024 we have met or exceeded 21 of our performance commitments.
+Water quality compliance Water supply interruptions Per capita consumption Risk of severe restrictions in a drought Priority Services for customers in vulnerable circumstances Internal sewer flooding Pollution incidents Treatment works compliance Land conserved and enhanced Integrated catchment attachment Biosecurity implementation Operational carbon Water recycling Affordability of bills Priority services awareness Priority services satisfaction Significant water supply events Replacing or repairing customer pipes Bathing water quality Surface water management Developer Services Measure of Experience (D-MeX)